archer-developer/fos-user-bundle/docs/command_line_tools.rst

 .. note::

-    You must have correctly installed and configured the NucleosUserBundle before using these commands.
+    You must have correctly installed and configured the FOSUserBundle before using these commands.

 Create a User
 -------------

-You can use the ``nucleos:user:create`` command to create a new user for your application.
+You can use the ``FOS:user:create`` command to create a new user for your application.
 The command takes three arguments, the ``username``, ``email``, and ``password`` for the user you are creating.